 Agricultural household plot (small unit) – a unit where there is less than one hectare of agricultural land (or there is no agricultural land) and where agricultural products are produced mainly for own consumption and where there are at least:

 - 50 square metres of kitchen garden or three fruit trees or six berry bushes or;

 - 10 rabbits, 10 poultry or other agricultural animals or;

 Arable land – land worked regularly, generally under a system of crop rotation.
 Arable land consists of:

 - area under cereals (wheat, rye, triticale, barley, oats, mixed grain, buckwheat) for the production of dry grain;

 - area under legumes (peas, field beans and lupins, other legumes, including mixture of cereals and legumes) for the production of dry grain;

 - area under fodder roots (excluding seeds);

-- area under industrial crops (rape and turnip rape, linseed, flax and aromatic and medicinal plants and herbs);
+- area under industrial crops (rape and turnip rape, linseed, flax and aromatic and medicinal plants and herbs, other industrial crops);

 - area under fresh vegetables, outdoor or under low (non-accessible) cover;